AI Answering Service For Med Spas

 What happens with after-hours safety concerns?

-The call path should capture the concern, use approved emergency language, and route according to the med spa's policy.
+The call path should capture the concern, use approved emergency language, and send the issue to staff according to the med spa's policy.
 It should not diagnose or tell a caller that a symptom is safe to wait on.

 Yes, as long as the rules are defined.
-It can explain approved package, membership, deposit, cancellation, financing, and event-promo language without improvising.
+It can explain approved treatment bundle, membership, deposit, cancellation, financing, and event-promo language without improvising.

 Does this replace a patient coordinator?